Here’s how to deal with capability in the workplace

 A performance management system will help you monitor and review the employee’s performance.
 It could be the case that the employee needs extra support or training to reach the expected standards of work.

-• Do you believe that the employee is incompetent to carry out the job?
+• Did you believe that the employee is incompetent to carry out the job?

-• If so, do you have reasonable grounds to sustain that belief?
+• If so, did you have reasonable grounds to sustain that belief?

 Capability due to ill health

-Having an employee absent for an extended period or on a regular basis for health reasons can be frustrating for all.
+Having an employee absent for an extended period (or on an intermittent basis) for health reasons is not sustainable for a business.

-An absence due to ill health can give you reason to carry out a medical capacity dismissal.
-As with dismissal due to performance, you must follow a fair procedure to avoid conducting an unfair dismissal.
+Long-term absence due to ill-health may lead to a medical capacity dismissal.
+As with dismissal due to performance, you must follow a fair procedure to minimise the risk of an unfair dismissal.

-When carrying out a medical capacity dismissal, obtain medical evidence that confirms that the employee’s return to work or recovery is unlikely.
-If conflict between the medical evidence presented by both parties in relation to the most likely date of return to work, get an independent opinion before confirming the dismissal.
+When carrying out a medical capacity dismissal, you will need medical evidence confirming that the employee’s return to work or recovery is unlikely.
+If there is conflict between the medical evidence presented by both parties, seek an independent opinion before confirming the dismissal.

 A dismissal on medical capability must follow the principles of natural justice.
 You should: